Zilliqa/zilliqa-developer/README.md

 # community-contracts

-*This project is still working in progess, DO NOT use it for any produduction purpose*
+*This project is still working in progess, DO NOT use it for any production purpose*

 The [contract](./staking.scilla) code in this repository is designed to implement the following specification: